 Two-day general admission and VIP tickets are available on the festival website, coverrockfestival.com.
 All festivalgoers will also have access to four food trucks, “The Wandering Mad Man” human karaoke machine, outdoor games, a kids’ lunar landing zone to entertain little ones at the festival and special photo booth opportunities with Volkswagen buses to commemorate their experience at the festival.

 The 21-and-older VIP passes include twice-a-day happy hour, free beer and appetizers, a backstage deck with views of the Vail Valley and Beaver Creek Mountain, keepsake VIP backstage stickers, special kim-cut guitar pick laminate and shaded retreat with firepits and seating.

-Cover Rock will also host a free poster art exhibit.
+Cover Rock will also be hosting a free poster art exhibit, featuring artists from around North America.
 The exhibition will run throughout the duration of the festival and is free to attendees.
 Learn more on the festival website, or follow Cover Rock Festival on Facebook or Twitter.